netease-kit/WisdomEducation/Wisdom_Education_Android/README.md

-// 若出现 More than one file was found with OS independent path 'lib/arm64-v8a/libc++_shared.so'.
+// If the message appears that More than one file was found with OS independent path 'lib/arm64-v8a/libc++_shared.so',

-// 可以在主 module 的 build.gradle 文件中 android 闭包内追加如下 packageOptions 配置 android{
+// you can add the following configurations in packageOptions in the android closure in the build.gradle file of the module android{
     //......
     packagingOptions {